Machine Learning Database Auto Tuning

 Azure Machine Learning allows you to warm start your hyperparameter tuning run by leveraging knowledge from up to 5 previously completed / cancelled hyperparameter tuning parent runs.
 You can specify the list of parent runs you want to warm start from using this snippet:

 Additionally, there may be occasions when individual training runs of a hyperparameter tuning experiment are cancelled due to budget constraints or fail due to other reasons.
 It is now possible to resume such individual training runs from the last checkpoint (assuming your training script handles checkpoints).
 Resuming an individual training run will use the same hyperparameter configuration and mount the outputs folder used for that run.
-The training script should accept the resume-from argument, which contains the checkpoint or model files from which to resume the training run.
-You can resume individual training runs using the following snippet:
+The training script should accept the resume-from

-You can configure your hyperparameter tuning experiment to warm start from a previous experiment or resume individual training runs using the optional parameters resume_from and resume_child_runs in the config:
+You can configure your hyperparameter tuning experiment to warm start from a previous experiment or resume individual training runs using the optional parameters resume_from

 Visualize experiment